 Your Resource Hub for South Carolina’s Native Plants

-This new page will serve as a hub for useful information about selecting, growing or finding our South Carolina native plants.
-The page will provide data about propagation, best conditions for planting, life-cycle & maintenance, and seed harvesting.
-It will also provide you with various plant groupings to help you populate your landscape, as well as the when, how and where to purchase many of our natives around the state.
+This page serves as a hub for useful information about selecting, growing or finding our South Carolina native plants, with data about propagation, best conditions for planting, lifecycle & maintenance, and seed harvesting.
+It also provides you with various plant groupings to help you populate your landscape, as well as the when, how and where to purchase many of our natives around the state.

 SC NATIVE PLANT LIST